tessercat/daoistic-book/daodejing/01/notes.md

 and this poem is the only one
 that defines 玄 alone,
 and not as part of a binomial.
-The other uses of 玄
-in named binomials
+Other named 玄 binomials
+in the _Doadejing_
-are in 6 as 玄牝,
+are in 6 (玄牝),
-in 10, 51 and 65 as 玄德,
+in 10, 51 and 65 (玄德),
-and in 56 as 玄同.
+and in 56 (玄同).
-I think these named 玄 terms
+I think these terms
-are key concepts in the _Daodejing_, so in my English interpretations,
+are key concepts in the _Daodejing_'s philosophy of the unity of opposites, so in my English interpretation,
-I've capitalized the terms in pinyin, and I've interpreted them in English as, respectively,
+I've highlighted their importance by rendering them first in capitalized pinyin.

+In English,
+I render them,
+respectively,
-Xuanpin, the veil of emptiness,
+as Xuanpin, the veil of emptiness,
 Xuande, the veil of morality
 and Xuantong, the veil of equivalence.
+Kroll also lists "deep"
+in the definition for 玄,
-I think these terms represent
+and I think the 玄 terms
-core lessons in the unity of opposites.
+might work just as well in English as "deeply female",
+"deeply moral"
+and "deeply ambivalent",
+but choices must be made,
+after all,
+and everything flows from there.